 - Djisovi Eason Annual Scholarship Awards

-Dr. Apollos O. Nwauwa will help develop graduate curriculum for master's and doctoral programs in historical studies at a university in Ghana through the Carnegie African Diaspora Fellowship Program.
+Dr. Apollos O. Nwauwa helped develop graduate curriculum for master's and doctoral programs in historical studies at a university in Ghana through the Carnegie African Diaspora Fellowship Program.

 Nwauwa, a history faculty member who has also served as director of the Africana Studies program, was one of 70 African Diaspora scholars awarded fellowships to travel to Africa to conduct a wide range of projects across disciplines.
-He will go to Ghana next summer to work with Kwame Nkrumah University of Science and Technology (KNUST) and Dr. George Bob-Milliar, chair of the KNUST history and political science department.
+He went to Ghana in the summer of 2017 to work with Kwame Nkrumah University of Science and Technology (KNUST) and Dr. George Bob-Milliar, chair of the KNUST history and political science department.

-The department, eager to launch its graduate program soon, will look to Nwauwa for assistance in building a quality program.
-His extensive international experience in teaching, research and graduate supervision will provide leadership and ideas to organize faculty focus groups and seminars to brainstorm suitable graduate curriculum for the university.
+The department, eager to launch its graduate program soon, looked to Nwauwa for assistance in building a quality program.
+His extensive international experience in teaching, research and graduate supervision provided leadership and ideas to organize faculty focus groups and seminars to brainstorm suitable graduate curriculum for the university.